 When Deepa heard at school that an eye camp was coming her heart leaped.
 Maybe the eye doctors would be able to help them.

 As you know, the Himalaya eye hospital organizes regular eye camps for patients who cannot afford treatment.
-Cataracts and visual impairments are common afflictions in the Lamjung district.
+Cataracts and vision impairments are common afflictions in the Lamjung district.
 Without these eye camps the patients here would not have access to eye care, so these clinics are crucial.

 The eye camp that Deepa and her family attended was in the area, but still half a day`s walk away, which was hard on the family.
 With three visually impaired children, a father who was almost blind and a mother with a baby on her hip, they walked for hours through a region without decent roads.